arteria/django-userproperty/README.md

     #in your login view

-    setupProperty = getIntegerProperty('setup')
+    setupProperty = getIntegerProperty(request,'setup')

-    if setupProperty:
     if setupProperty is 1:
         #redirect, a form for adding phone number etc
     elif setupProperty is 2:
         #redirect, acceppting the terms and conditions
-        else:
+    elif setupProperty:
         removeProperty(request, tag='setup')

     # stuff when no property was set

-The only thing left to do is setting the property to a new value when the respective actions(form in this case) are done:
+The only thing left to do is setting the property to a new value when the respective actions(forms in this case) are done:

     from django_userproperty.utils import setIntegerProperty, removeProperty